 Right now my number one game for bringing on a camping trip or for playing anywhere outdoors is Zenteeko.

-I’m not just saying that because I’m running a giveaway for one copy of Zenteeko that ends on September 5th right at midnight.
-I really do think that Zenteeko is a great game for gaming outdoors.
+Zenteeko is a great game for gaming outdoors.
 I was just playing it two days ago with my youngest for the first time.
 A couple of weekends ago we had it out at Sandpoint Beach in Leamington.
-I brought it with us to “the Lighthouse Park” where we played some three-player games after some ping pong.
+I’ve also brought it with us to “the Lighthouse Park” where we’ve played some three-player games after some ping pong.

 I have to admit that I haven’t actually brought Zenteeko camping, but that’s only because I haven’t gone camping since getting the game.
 However, my wife is heading up to The Pinery this month with the girls and one of the things she’s planning on packing is our copy of Zenteeko.